eddiejessup/porc/source/index.md

 # Refs

-Refs are used to identify specific immutable values that can be assigned to keys.
+Refs are used to identify specific immutable values that have been assigned to keys.

 ## Get